octoenergy/public-conventions/conventions/python.md

 This isn't a good use of dynamic parameters, as it makes the code even harder to work with.

 At a minimum, specify the parameters explicitly.
-However, many parameterised functions are a smell, so you could also consider fixing the underlying problem through refactoring.
+However, many parameterized functions are a smell, so you could also consider fixing the underlying problem through refactoring.
 One option is the
 [Introduce Parameter Object](https://sourcemaking.com/refactoring/introduce-parameter-object)